indrojitmondal/Dream11-Cricket-Team/README.md

 3. **DaisyUI**:
    - I have used some themes by it in player choice button and footer.
 4. **ReactJS**:
-   - I have developed This project using React JSX by Vite tools.
+   - I have developed this project using React JSX by Vite tools.
 5. **Surge**:
    - I have deployed this project on surge.